elgatosf/streamdeck/packages/utils/README.md

 ### `EventEmitter`

-An strongly-typed event emitter that enables the listening for, and emitting of, events; supported in browser and Node.js environments.
+A strongly-typed event emitter that enables the listening for, and emitting of, events; supported in browser and Node.js environments.

 ```ts
 import { EventEmitter } from "@elgato/utils";